openhab/openhab-jruby/docs/testing.md

 - Run your specs: `bundle exec rspec`

-Bonus, if you want to play in a sandbox to explore what's available (either for specs or for writing rules) via a REPL, run `bundle console`, and inside of that run `Bundler.require(:test)`.
-It will first load up the openHAB dependencies, and then load rules in, then drop you into IRB.

 ### Spec Writing Tips

 - By default ruby files are looked for in `$OPENHAB_CONF/automation/ruby` and in `$OPENHAB_CONF/automation/jsr223`.
 You can override and/or append to this by setting the `openhab_automation_search_paths` RSpec configuration setting in your `spec_helper.rb`.
 This can be useful to add staging directory for testing your rules.